qdev-dk-archive/matlab-qd/+qd/+q/concepts.md

 includes

 * A list of inputs used by default in every job.
+* A default settle time.
 * A *qd.Setup* object which knows about equipment connected to the system.
 * A *qd.data.Store* to use for output files.
 * A cellphone number for sms notifications.
+* An email address for email notifications.

 The *Setup* object is used to resolve channel names and to add description of the experimental setup to the `meta.json` output file.